 At Sedation Dentistry of Fort Wayne, inhaled sedation comes in the form of nitrous oxide, often referred to as “laughing gas.”
 This is a gas that is administered through a nosepiece that helps to reduce anxiety and pain.
 While you are still awake and responsive, it does have a calming effect.

 Oral sedation is a method of sedation in which medication is taken before your visit.
 This medication is designed to help reduce anxiety before and during the visit, and help reduce pain felt from the treatment.

 Often shorted to IV sedation, intravenous sedation involves having an IV gently placed and medication being administered to help you into a deeper state of relaxation.
 In most cases, you do not feel anything that happens during the treatment after when the IV is administered.
 Many times, patients wake up with little to no memory of the experience.

 What levels of sedation are available to me?

 There is no need to be nervous about having sedation dentistry at our practice; we are experienced with each level of sedation.
 Dr. Painter holds an Indiana Light Parenteral Conscious (IV) Sedation permit, and you will find that we are both respectful and professional at all times with the goal of providing the care that is right for you.
-There are five levels of sedation that we practice: local anesthetic, nitrous oxide, oral sedation, IV Sedation, and full sedation (this method requires a hospital visit).

 With most forms of sedation, we do require a free consultation before treatment.
 To learn more about any of our levels of sedation or to schedule a consultation, please contact our office by calling (260) 338-4630.